rajesh545862/game/README.md

 2. clone the repo

-3. setup backend by navigating to backend directory cd backend
+3. setup backend by navigating to backend directory using : cd backend
-4. Install the necessary Node.js dependencies using npm install
+4. Install the necessary Node.js dependencies using :
+   npm install
 5. Ensure MongoDB is configured correctly in backend/db.js.
 Update the connection string if necessary.
 Start the backend server using: npm start